 These are the biggies for prenatal vitamins.
 “For specific scenarios, like vegetarians, vegans or patients with certain medical disorders, ob-gyns may recommend specific doses of other vitamins,” Twogood says.

-10 of the Best Prenatal Vitamins
+The Best Prenatal Vitamins

 Choosing the top prenatal vitamin is about personal preference—and doing a little research.
 “Patients should read the labels to compare and bring the label to their doctor's office if they have any questions,” Twogood says.
 To help you get started, we’ve rounded up some of the best over-the-counter prenatal vitamins to consider.
 While some supplements may not meet all the nutrient recommendations, talk to your doctor about your primary needs and choose one that best addresses them.